 sianic era” of peace.
 "This will not

-believe hat the way to peace is
+believe that the way to peace is

 through unilateral concessions. ”For

-the wea , alliances are difficult to
+the weak, alliances are difficult to

+come by.
 Strength is viewed as an

-. e will not purchase alliances
+asset.
+We will not purchase alliances

 with weakness."